 So you’ve decided to give acupuncture a go, but you’re not too sure what to expect.
 No sweat, most practitioners offer a short consultation to better understand your health complaints and objectives.
 The treatment itself is performed lying down, and once you’re comfortable, anything from six to twenty needles will be gently inserted then left for around 5 to 20 minutes.
 Most people feel little to no pain as the fine needles are placed; a lot of the time, you'll feel a prick often followed by a tingling feeling.
 Post treatment, patients report that they feel deeply relaxed and super chill.

-If you're nervous about becoming a human pincushion, you might be relieved to know that acupuncture needles are not inserted deeply into the muscle like an injection, so you won't experience the same pain.
-Some of the needles you might not feel at all; most of the time, you'll feel a prick often followed by a tingling or slight aching feeling.
-If you're lucky, you'll find the little rush of adrenaline can give you a natural high too.
+If you're nervous about becoming a human pincushion, you might be relieved to know that acupuncture needles (about the same width as a human hair) are not inserted like an injection, so you won't experience the same feeling.

 Know before you go

 - Acupuncture is first mentioned in the Book of Chinese Medicine dating back to the first century BC, making it one of the most widely respected and recognised Chinese medical practices.